The Seven Sea Dogs of Tylerville

 1588 Saybrook Road is known as the Simon Tyler House and was built around 1800.
 Simon was a ship captain like his namesake father and was active in the river trade.
 He later sold the house to his brother Selden, also a ship captain.
 This building was later the home of Connecticut Valley Arms and is now professional offices.

 1610 Saybrook Road is the Daniel Tyler House which was built around 1805 at the time of his marriage to Charlotte Barrett.
 The house remained in the family until 1900.
 The building has also been converted to commercial use and many may remember it as the Country Store and Restaurant or Wheatmarkert.
-It is now home to the Cooking Company.
+It was most recently home to the Cooking Company, but is currently vacant.

 Tylerville is experiencing a wave of development including new sidewalks, roundabouts and apartment complexes.
 We hope that these changes will respect and preserve the remaining homes of Tylerville’s famed Seven Sea Dogs.